Compassionate use policy

 We want to bring COMP360 psilocybin therapy to patients in a way that prioritises safety, efficacy and quality.
 To do this, we have to run a number of rigorous, large-scale clinical trials to generate robust data.
-Our priority now is to develop and conduct a larger phase III programme, a critical step before seeking regulatory approval.
+Our priority now is to develop and conduct a larger phase 3 programme, a critical step before seeking regulatory approval.

-We recognise there are patients who will not meet the criteria for our phase III trials.
+We recognise there are patients who will not meet the criteria for our phase 3 trials.
 We are actively assessing which patient populations could be eligible for a compassionate use/expanded access programme, and we are working with regulatory authorities to determine the appropriate timing and conditions to offer pre-approval access to COMP360 psilocybin therapy.

 More about compassionate use/expanded access

 We conduct clinical trials to assess the safety and efficacy of investigational medicines which, if proven, will allow us to obtain the necessary approvals from regulatory authorities to provide patients with access to these medicines.
 Compassionate use is a treatment option that allows the use of an unauthorised medicine.
 This is also known as “expanded access”; Compass refers to it as compassionate use.
 Under strict conditions, products in development can be made available to groups of patients who have a disease with no satisfactory authorised therapies and who cannot enter clinical trials.